 Key facts in the Overview

-• In 2022-23, 14% of Aboriginal and Torres Strait Islander people reported having cardiovascular disease (CVD).
+• In 2022-2023, 29% of Aboriginal and Torres Strait Islander people aged 15 years and over reported that they smoked daily

-• In 2024, diabetes was the third leading specific cause of death for Aboriginal and Torres Strait Islander people in NSW, Qld, SA, WA and the NT.
+• In 2020-2024, Suicide was the leading cause of death for Aboriginal and Torres Strait Islander children aged 5–17 years living in NSW, Vic, Qld, SA, WA and the NT

 The Overview is designed as a clear, easy-to-use resource offering current information on the health of Aboriginal and Torres Strait Islander peoples across Australia.
 It supports communities, service providers, and policymakers to recognise emerging areas of strength as well as to identify health areas of concern.